Who Was Sacagawea?

 Sacagawea, the daughter of a Shoshone chief, was captured by an enemy tribe and sold to a French Canadian trapper who made her his wife around age 12.
 In November 1804, she was invited to join the Lewis and Clark expedition as a Shoshone interpreter.
 After leaving the expedition, she died at Fort Manuel in what is now Kenel, South Dakota, circa 1812.

 Born circa 1788 (some sources say 1786 and 1787) in Lemhi County, Idaho.
-The daughter of a Shoshone chief, Sacagawea's name means "bird woman" or "boat puller."
+The daughter of a Shoshone chief, Sacagawea's name means "boat puller" or "bird woman" (if spelled as Sakakawea).
 She was a Shoshone interpreter best known for serving as a member of the Lewis and Clark expedition into the American West — and for being the only woman on the famous excursion.

 Much of Sacagawea's life is a mystery.
 Around the age of 12, Sacagawea was captured by Hidatsa Indians, an enemy of the Shoshones.
 She was then sold to a French-Canadian trapper named Toussaint Charbonneau who made her one of his wives.